Basic information for international students

 Typically, employers send the timesheet once a month, but you can arrange a different schedule with the employer.

-Notification on your phone: On the day your payment is transferred to your bank account, you will receive a notification via SMS or Viber.
+Notification on your phone: On the day your payment is transferred to your bank account, you will receive a notification on your phone.
 The notification usually arrives around 3:00 PM, and the money is deposited into your account around 4:00 PM.

 ONLINE: You can also check your earnings in your online profile.